UndeadBlow/undeadblow.github.io/about/index.md

 Programming, Software Development, Data Science, Machine Learning, Artificial Intelligence, Cybernetics, Electronics, Computer Science and Algorithms, Biology, Medicine, Genetics, Bioinformatics, Chemistry, Zoology, Physics... how much I wish to know perfectly and how short our life is!
 Thanks to MOOCs we can do something with that sad fact.

 P.S.
-Details about my skills you can find at [Resume](http://undeadblow.github.io/resume/) section on this resource (menu bar at left of the screen) or at [LinkedIn](https://www.linkedin.com/pub/maksim-kuprashevich/80/a96/183).
+Details about my skills you can find at [Resume](http://undeadblow.github.io/resume/) section.

 Also here you can enjoy my portfolio and my profiles in many social networks.
 Good luck!